Chronic lymphocytic leukemia (CLL)

 The bone marrow aspiration and biopsy are done at the same time.
 Samples are generally taken from the back of the pelvic bone (hip), or sometimes from the sternum (breastbone).

 For the aspiration, the patient would lie on a table, either on your side or stomach, and the aspiration site is cleaned.
 The area is then numbed with a local anesthetic.
 A thin, hollow needle is then inserted into the bone and a syringe is used to extract a small amount of bone marrow.
 Even with the anesthetic, some people feel some brief pain when the bone marrow is removed.

-These samples are sent to a lab where they examined for leukemia cells.
+These samples are sent to a lab where they are examined for leukemia cells.

-ALL can sometimes spread to the brain and spinal cord, and for this reason your doctor may need to take a sample of spinal fluid for testing.
-The fluid will be extracted using a lumbar puncture – also known as a spinal tap.
+CLL can sometimes spread to the brain and spinal cord, and for this reason your doctor may need to take a sample of spinal fluid for testing.
+The fluid will be extracted using a lumbar puncture—also known as a spinal tap.
 This test is used only for patients whose symptoms may be caused by the leukemia spreading to the brain and spinal cord.

-There are several lab tests that may be used to determine whether you have CML or how advanced the disease may be.
+There are several lab tests that may be used to determine whether you have CLL or how advanced the disease may be.

 - Complete blood count and peripheral blood smear

 - A complete blood count (CBC) measures the levels of the different cells in the blood: red blood cells, white blood cells, and platelets.
-Some of the blood is placed on a slide and examined under a microscope: most patients with AML have too many immature white blood cells and not enough red blood cells or platelets.
+Some of the blood is placed on a slide and examined under a microscope.
+Most patients with CLL have too many immature white blood cells and not enough red blood cells or platelets.

 - Blood chemistry and coagulation tests

 - These tests measure the amount of certain chemicals in the blood, as well as the blood’s ability to clot.
 These tests aren’t used to diagnose leukemia, but can detect other problems.